spatikasam/nexus/README.md

 # NEXUS: Emotional Objects Clustering

 NEXUS is a browser-based artwork that collects images of everyday objects, asks people to label them with one of six basic emotions, and then clusters them using machine learning.
-The interface visualizes how different viewers emotionally interpret similar objects.
+The interface visualises how different viewers emotionally interpret similar objects.

 ## Live demo